dariotrinchero/dariotrinchero.github.io/_talks/2023-10-12-quantgrps.md

 3. 13/10/2023
 : [Notes](/files/qg3.pdf)
 : We revise graphical calculi for various kinds of category, connect various kinds of Hopf algebra (braided, ribbon, etc) with their categories of representations, & finally show how ribbon Hopf algebras produce the Reshetikhin-Turaev link invariant

+## Related references

+Quantum groups give a framework in which one can formulate the theory of *theta functions*.
+Indeed, one of our main references, [Gelca](https://doi.org/10.1142/8872), introduces quantum groups for exactly this purpose.
+Because of this connection, the material of these talks can be directly linked with my talk on [theta functions and knots](/talks/2023-10-27-theta)[^gelca].

+---

+[^gelca]: See sections 8.2-8.3 of [Gelca](https://doi.org/10.1142/8872) for the details.
+	Indeed, Gelca was a main reference for my theta functions talk also.